Encaustic Care Instructions

 4. Storing - encaustic paintings should not be stored in attics or non-climate controlled storage facilities where temperatures may rise.

-5. Framing - encaustic does not need to be protected under glass, but floating frames are a recommended option as the frame can protect the edges of the painting from chips and and dents.
+5. Framing - encaustic does not need to be protected under glass.
+Encaustic is a natural substance that does best when allowed to breath.
+Floating frames are a recommended option as the frame can protect the edges of the painting from chips and and dents.

-7. Cleaning - encaustic paintings can be easily cleaned by gently wiping the surface with a lint-free cloth.
+7. Cleaning - encaustic paintings can be easily cleaned by gently buffing the surface with a lint-free cloth.
+Avoid buffing or wiping the surface if the painting is warm.
 Just like car wax, gently wiping the wax can bring back a sheen.
 Note: encaustic paintings with mixed media or oil paint detailing could have a matte finish, as other media may be layered over the encaustic surface.
+The sheen will be less pronounced on this works.
+For highly textured works a microfiber or feather duster may be needed to whisk away dust from the crevices.